Persona Non Data

 Persona non Data Artists Salvatore Iaconesi and Oriana Persico interactively explored the critical, theoretical, social and political aspects of Persona non Data, and evaluated findings from the day’s workshop.

-Persona Non Data, by artists Salvatore Iaconesi and Oriana Persico, is a collaboration between the Department of Digital Humanities at King’s College London and Somerset House Trust, brokered and commissioned by the Cultural Institute at King’s for the Big Bang Data exhibition at Somerset House.
+Persona Non Data, by artists Salvatore Iaconesi and Oriana Persico, is a collaboration between the Department of Digital Humanities at King’s College London and Somerset House Trust, brokered and commissioned by King's College London for the Big Bang Data exhibition at Somerset House.
+It is supported by the university's Culture team.

 Concept and realisation: Salvatore Iaconesi and Oriana Persico (AOS, Art is Open Source) in collaboration with Dr Mark Coté